ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 });
 ```

-Where our prevous example looks something like this.
+Where our previous example looks something like this.

 ------
 ```javascript[2-3,13-14]